sc3/cook-convictions/slides/story-youth.md

 Street crime skews young.

 It isn't entirely clear why this is the case, but criminologists theorize that most people simply age out of crime.
-Following cut-off age - 24 - most people committ less crime and often stop altogther by 35.
-Individual's desire to have a family and whether they have access to legitimate employment impacts the likelihood they will committ a crime.
+Following cut-off age - 24 - most people commit less crime and often stop altogether by 35.
+Individual's desire to have a family and whether they have access to legitimate employment impacts the likelihood they will commit a crime.

 <p class="lead"> Cook County hands down more convictions to young people between the ages of 18-24 than it does to all other age groups combined. </p>